wavemaker/docs/learn/app-development/widgets/datalive/form/form-field-validator.md

 ### Example using objects and custom validator functions

-In the following example, form `EmployeeForm1` has multiple validations, including, email should validate regular expression `REGEXP` and should not be empty.
+In the following example, form `EmployeeForm1` has multiple validations, including email, it should validate regular expression `REGEXP` and should not be empty.

 ```js
 Page.Widgets.EmployeeForm1.formfields.email.setValidators([emailRequired, {